The Suckless From Scratch Project

 this is a very important part, here you should debloat the kernel as much as possible. the kernel is the core of your system. suckless from scratch, being all the core userland software, will just interact with and give instructions to the kernel, if the kernel is bloated then this whole thing is kinda pointless.

-ok but, how would you make it "suck less"? first of all i encourage you to use a module-less configuration. build everything statically in the kernel. suckless from scratch doesn't use an initramfs so it is a must, unless you really need one of course. (you probably don't) after you take a good look to the config and options in general you can use the ncurses menu to choose and see info about each option. another and very important way to make your kernel suck less, (and way more less) is by enabling and giving support only to what you need, why would you need support for a ps2 keyboard if you don't even have the port for it, nor even the keyboard?. that happens with more of a thousand other types of devices, motherboard related features and support, efi and bios, file systems, and many many other options you'll find around. just keep what you need and only what you need, keep polishing until you are confortable with the result and be prepared to see some kernel panics before getting it in the right spot, just don't panic yourself, those are very normal around here.
+ok but, how would you make it "suck less"? first of all i encourage you to use a module-less configuration. build everything statically in the kernel. suckless from scratch doesn't use an initramfs so it is a must, unless you really need one of course. (you probably don't) after you take a good look to the config and options in general you can use the ncurses menu to choose and see info about each option. another and very important way to make your kernel suck less, (and way more less) is by enabling and giving support only to what you need- why would you need support for a ps2 keyboard if you don't even have the port for it, nor even the keyboard to begin?. that happens with more of a thousand other types of devices, motherboard related features and support, efi and bios, file systems, and many many other options you'll find around. just keep what you need and only what you need, keep polishing until you are comfortable with the result and be prepared to see some kernel panics before getting it in the right spot- just don't panic yourself, those are very normal around here.

-there's also so many security options… it depends on what you need. this project isn't about making a hardened system and i am not into hardening my kernel either so, it depends on what you want and on your specific needs. note that security features usually get the kernel very, very bloated. just saying but lots of the bloat and memory usage comes from there. alse note that sfs doesn't have a hostname file, that's because it will use the kernel's default hostname instead. so change it to whatever you want. as you will see later in 'ninit' you might also want to change the init path to '/bin/init' instead of sbin. if you are planning not to use an external bootloader you can use your kernel as one. this is only possible if you have efi, in case you do, don't forget to enable such option in your kernel "CONFIGEFISTUB" i'll explain more in the Bootloader Section.
+also note that sfs doesn't have a hostname file as many distributions do, that's because it will use the kernel's default hostname value instead- so change it to whatever you want. as you will see later in the 'ninit' section, you might also want to change the init path to '/bin/init' instead of sbin. if you are planning not to use an external bootloader you can use your kernel as one. this is only possible if you have efi, in case you do, don't forget to enable such option in your kernel "CONFIGEFISTUB" i'll explain more in the Bootloader Section.

 2.33.
 Ninit